FilipNest/filter/readme.md

 ### Automatically added tags

 * The userid of the author
-* A unique id for the message itself
+* A unique id for the message itself (always prefixed with `msg-`)
-* Any tags from the current context
+* Any tags from the current context (switch context if you want to write in a different one)

 ### Manually adding tags